anushkadixit1708/Projects_CSE/README.md

 For non-code contributions, documentation related to projects is welcome.
 Folders without a ReadMe or any kind of report should be targeted for the same.
-Ideal for contributors not from a conding background!
+Ideal for contributors not from a coding background!